 This set comes complete with everything you need to start playing right out of the box.
 You’ll have a bass, two toms, a floor tom, a snare drum, and two different types of cymbals.
 Plus, Pearl includes all the necessary accessories and stands.

 Most entry-level set-ups have cymbals that leave you desiring more, but not this one.
 These cymbals sound good enough for you to perform without purchasing any better models.
 This benefit saves you money in the long run.

 Another plus of purchasing from a respected manufacturer like Pearl is the look and durability of these drums.
 Because they’re so well-made, expect these instruments to last for years, even with regular rocking out.

 2. Mendini MDS80 – Runner-Up

-When you’re an aspiring drummer with a tight budget, you need quality drums that won’t break the bank.
-The Mendini MDS80 is the best cheap beginner drum set available today.
+When you’re an aspiring drummer with a tight budget, you need quality drums like Mendini MDS80 that won’t break the bank.

 This set comes with everything you need to start playing as soon as you assemble it.
 From the seat to the sticks and the cymbal stands, you’ve got all the necessary accessories right in the box.
 That includes a bass drum, two tom-toms, a snare, a floor tom, a hi-hat, and a crash cymbal.

 Though it may not be the most striking set of drums, it won’t become an eyesore in your home.
 With seven colors to choose from, you’re sure to find the perfect match for your decor.